bevyengine/rfcs/rfcs/41-ui-navigation.md

 ## Implementation

-Since `bevy-ui-navigation` already exists, we will discuss its design, it's functionalities and their uses.

 The nitty-gritty code… is already available!
 The [`bevy-ui-navigation`] repo contains the code.
 [this is a good start for people interested in the architecture][ui-nav-arch].